 On May 18, 2019, referred to in this prospectus as the "Merger Date," Chase Bank USA, National Association, referred to in this prospectus as "Chase USA," was merged with and into JPMorgan Chase Bank with JPMorgan Chase Bank as the surviving entity.
 Prior to the Merger Date, Chase USA was the sponsor, originator, administrator and servicer of the issuing entity.
-As of the Merger Date, JPMorgan Chase Bank assumed and agreed to perform all covenants and obligations of Chase USA as sponsor, originator, administrator and servicer of the issuing entity.
-For a description of the activities of the surviving entity see "JPMorgan Chase Bank."
+As of the Merger Date, JPMorgan Chase Bank assumed and agreed to perform all covenants and obligations of Chase USA as sponsor, originator, administrator and servicer of the activities of the surviving entity see "JPMorgan Chase Bank."